What Is Accounts Receivable: Understanding Your AR Accounts

 • Accounts Payable.

-Accounts Payable works the other way around.
+AP works the other way around.
 The money your business owes is described as a liability account on your balance sheet.

 For example, you’re the owner of company A and bought goods from company B on credit.
 The payment will be recorded as an account payable for your business and as an Account Receivable for company B.

-Understanding the accounts receivable process
+Understanding the AR process

 The AR process encompasses several steps, from when a sale is made on credit until the payment is received.
 Here’s a detailed look at the Accounts Receivable process.